 - SSEKC 2019 Presentation

-Shaming and loss of employment are also consequences of sex buying in the city.
+Identity disclosure and loss of employment are also consequences of buying sex within the city.
 For example, in 1973, a Kansas City attorney was arrested and convicted of felony prostitution and bribery charges.
 According to records, “the petitioner was charged in a grand jury indictment in the United States District Court for the District of Kansas with conspiracy to violate the Kansas laws against prostitution and bribery.
 The charge grew out of the operation of certain houses of prostitution in Wyandotte County by a client of the petitioner and allegations that the client conspired with the petitioner to bribe certain police officials and thereby obtain protection from raids upon the houses of prostitution, and the enforcement of the criminal laws relating to prostitution.
 He went to trial before a jury and was convicted.”
-Asa result of his arrest, he voluntarily surrendered his certificate and privilege to practice law in the state of Kansas.
+As a result of his arrest, he voluntarily surrendered his certificate and privilege to practice law in the state of Kansas.